timescale/docs/_partials/_caggs-intro.md

 burden to your database, and does not slow down `INSERT` operations.

 Because continuous aggregates are based on hypertables, you can query them in exactly the same way as your other tables.
-You can even do things like enable [data tiering][data-tiering] or [compression][compression] on your continuous aggregates.
+You can even enable [data tiering][data-tiering] or [compression][compression] on your continuous aggregates.

 By default, querying continuous aggregates provides you with real-time data.